karouf/resume/en.md

 Volunteer Experience
 --------------------

-**Co-founder and treasurer**
+**Co-founder, treasurer and player**
 Pictes Football Américain
 January 2012 – September 2014
 Niort, France

 Tired of driving one hour up to Nantes every week to practice, we decided with two friends also playing for the Dockers de Nantes to set up a new american football team in Niort which was the biggest city around without a club.
-After about a year of operation, we are proud to be able to field a proper american football team which is playing in the regional championship, quite unusual and a big achievement for a first-year team in France!
+After about a year of operation, we were proud to be able to field a proper american football team which was playing in the regional championship, quite unusual and a big achievement for a first-year team in France!

 * Founded the club with friends
 * Recruted about 30 people to be players, referees, cheerleaders or just behind the bar during games